Tailwind Blue Is the New Comic Sans (How One Color Killed Web Design Variety)

 The structural fix

 Choosing a non-blue color is necessary but not sufficient.
-Sailop's color-DNA scanner catches more than just hue:
+Sailop's color-DNA scanner catches more than hue:

-#ffffff; humans use cream, slate, or paper-warm tones)
+#ffffff; humans use cream, slate, or paper-warm tones.

 Generating a unique palette

-If you want a procedural fix, run sailop init once at the start of a project:
+For a procedural fix, run sailop init once at the start of a project:

-Point your AI agent at the resulting config (Sailop's MCP server does this automatically) and every color decision the agent makes will respect the constraints.
-The agent literally cannot generate bg-blue-500 because the palette object does not include it.
+};Point your AI agent at the config — Sailop's MCP server wires this up automatically — and every color decision respects the constraints.
+The agent literally cannot emit bg-blue-500, because the palette object does not contain it.
+That's the difference between asking nicely in a prompt and removing the option entirely.

 Comic Sans had a redemption arc